satyajit5988/SMRestAPIAutomate/README.md

         at Jenkins Main ClassLoader//org.eclipse.jetty.server.ServerConnector.openAcceptChannel(ServerConnector.java:344)
         ...
 21 more

-# Option 1: Find and Stop the Process Using Port 8080 - You can find and stop the process currently using port 8080.
+# Option 1: Find and Stop the Process Using Port 8080.

     On Windows:
     Open Command Prompt as Administrator.